 In order to provide every parent with an offer of one single place the Authority will be working with the Governing Bodies of the Voluntary Aided primary schools within the Sheffield area, including Clifford All Saints C of E Primary.
-Details of the co-ordinated scheme can be obtained from the Authority.
+Details of the coordinated scheme can be obtained from the Authority.

-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs
+Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs the number of places available to other children.

 The admission of pupils with a Statement of Educational Needs or an Education, Health and Care Plan is dealt with by a separate procedure.
 Children with a Statement of Special Educational Needs or Education, Health and Care Plan which names the school must be admitted.
-Where this takes place before the allocation of places under these arrangements, this will reduce the number of places available to other children.
+Where this takes place before the allocation of places under these arrangements, this will reduce